ihsaninh/ihsaninh/README.md

 ## &#x270d; Blog & Writing

-Apart from coding, I also maintain a blog - you can find my articles on my website at [martinheinz.dev](https://martinheinz.dev/) as well as on [Medium](https://medium.com/@ihsan.inh) and [Blog](https://www.ihsantutorial.com/).
+Apart from coding, I also maintain a blog - you can find my articles on my website at [ihsantutorial.com](https://www.ihsantutorial.com/) as well as on [Medium](https://medium.com/@ihsan.inh).

 ## &#x1f4c8; GitHub Stats